mendixlabs/ChartJS/README.md

 Setting up a single serie chart works best if you configure the properties in the following order:
 ##### 1) Data Source
-The data source, for all charts in this widget package, is a chart entity object, returned by a microflow.
+The data source for all charts in this widget package is a chart entity object returned by a microflow.

 * `Chart Entity` - Container entity, referencing Dataset entity objects. _SingleSerieChart_ or _MultiSeriesChart_ in our example.
 * `Microflow` - The datasource microflow that returns an object of the same entity as the Chart entity.